-You have been invited to take part in a research study.
-Before you decide whether to accept, we would like to explain why the research is being done and what it will involve.
-Please read this information carefully, and discuss it with your relatives or carers if you wish.
+Before you decide whether he/she should take part we would like to explain why the research is being done and what it will involve.
+Please read this information carefully, and discuss it with anyone else you wish to, for example relative, friend, nurse or doctor.
 Ask us if anything is unclear, or if you would like more information.
 Part 1 tells you the purpose of this study and what taking part involves.
 Part 2 gives you more detailed information about the study.
 Thank you for reading this information sheet.